nabankur14/azure-cv-object-detection-tracking/README.md

 ![Thumbnail](assets/Thumbnail.png)

-# Urban Scene Intelligence:<br>Object Detection & Tracking<br>with Azure Computer Vision
+# Urban Scene Intelligence: Object Detection & Tracking with Azure Computer Vision

 End-to-end cloud AI pipeline detecting and tracking multiple objects in images and video using the Microsoft Azure Computer Vision API — built with Python on Google Colab.